holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 Click the **"Next"** button to go forward to the details screen.

 To avoid the requirement that a user needs to provide annual crop yields going back to 1985 (or the specified start year, if different) for each field on the farm, the model will use default year- and crop-specific yield data from *Statistics Canada* (where available).
-Changes in crop yield affect various model outputs, including soil carbon sequestration rates and soil N<sub>2</sub>O emissions.
-The following steps demonstrate how adjusting the crop yield affects the above- and below-ground carbon inputs to the soil.
+Changes in crop yield affect various model outputs, including soil C sequestration rates and soil N<sub>2</sub>O emissions.
+The following steps demonstrate how adjusting the crop yield affects the above- and below-ground C inputs to the soil.

-We will adjust this grid so that we can view the above-ground and below-ground carbon inputs for our wheat field and then we will adjust the crop yield for one specific year.
+We will adjust this grid so that we can view the above-ground and below-ground C inputs for the **Wheat & Hairy Vetch** and then we will adjust the wheat crop yield for one specific year.

 1. We will set a filter on the first column named **'Field name'** so that we only display information for our **Wheat and hairy vetch field**.
 Beside the column heading, click the **'funnel'** icon to set a filter.
 Check the box beside **Wheat & hairy vetch**.